How To Hang Steel Targets

-Target angle is crucial when hanging a steel target.
-AR550 or AR500 steel targets should be hung with a minimum of 20 percent downward angle.
+Target angle is crucial when hanging targets.
+AR550 or AR500 targets should be hung with a minimum of 20 percent downward angle.
 The angle helps deflect shrapnel to the ground below the target, sort of like skipping a rock across water, only you are deflecting the spent shrapnel down to the ground.
 A target that is mounted parallel to the shooter without any downward angle, poses a threat of ricochet to the shooter.
 Bullets can travel backward toward the shooter and cause potential injury.
-Pictured below is a couple of different ways to hang AR500 steel targets properly.
+Pictured below is a couple of different ways to hang AR500 targets properly.

 Hang em’ loose

-Hanging AR500 steel targets loosely so they can sway when shot will help with the longevity of the target by absorbing the energy of the bullet on the face of the target.
-Another benefit of hanging AR500 steel targets loosely is the sound quality when shot.
-Loose hanging steel targets ring much louder and longer than steel targets that are mounted tightly, preventing movement.
+Hanging AR500 targets loosely so they can sway when shot will help with the longevity of the target by absorbing the energy of the bullet on the face of the target.
+Another benefit of hanging AR500 targets loosely is the sound quality when shot.
+Loose hanging targets ring much louder and longer than targets that are mounted tightly, preventing movement.

 Target height is especially important to safety.
-Hanging an Ar500 steel target too high causes errant rounds to travel great distances and could cause injury to bystanders.
+Hanging a target too high causes errant rounds to travel great distances and could cause injury to bystanders.
 We recommend having the top of the target at no more than 4 feet from the ground.
 If you are a shorter person, than go a little less.
-This puts the average gun at a slightly downward angle so if you miss, it will hit the ground not to far behind the steel target.
-The other advantage to putting your steel targets lower is that the lower the target, the greater the target angle becomes.
+This puts the average gun at a slightly downward angle so if you miss, it will hit the ground not to far behind the target.
+The other advantage to putting your targets lower is that the lower the target, the greater the target angle becomes.

 Hanging by chain or rubber strap